g4rrucho/fe-engineering-challenge/README.md

 **Engineering principles and practices**

 Sometimes it's good to know the theoretical principles behind certain practices, feel free to bring some of the patterns you may judge necessary when implementing the solution

+**Attention to detail**

+Achieving pixel perfection often comes at the cost of runtime performance and implementation cost.
+Adding more features can enhance the functionality of an application, but it also introduces complexity that may overwhelm users, especially those new to the platform.
+Striving for simplicity in design doesn't mean sacrificing functionality.
+It means prioritizing the most essential features to ensure a smooth, accessible and enjoyable user experience across various devices and network conditions